pikasTech/pikadoc-en/docs/source/get-start_cmsis-pack.md

 # Start with CMSIS-PACK

-Users developing with Keil can use CMSIS-PACK to install PikaScript with one click.
+Users developing with Keil can use CMSIS-PACK to install PikaPython with one click.

-## Install PikaTech.PikaScript.x.x.x.pack
+## Install PikaTech.PikaPython.x.x.x.pack

 [ Click to download ](https://gitee.com/Lyon1998/pikascript/attach_files/1191795/download)